MS in Climate

 Students participate in collaborative, interdisciplinary learning and practice, both inside and outside the classroom, including:

-- A summer internship that provides professional work experience with a climate-related organization and/or in a climate-related role
+• A summer practicum, either an internship or research experience, that provides professional work experience with a climate-related organization and/or in a climate-related role

 The MS in Climate’s curriculum prepares students to be climate practitioners.
 Graduates will be qualified to communicate the value and impact of climate-related initiatives, build and steward partnerships to accelerate action and progress, and apply analytical and systems thinking skills that will qualify them for a range of jobs and sectors.